 Keller earlier this year was contracted by Readie Construction to install displacement piles for four industrial units which are being built in Dagenham, UK, on the site of a former Ford car factory.
 For this project, they chose Keller’s solution of two different types of bored piles – DCIS and CFA and an enlarged head – as a means of minimizing spoil generation.

 For the piling Keller was using two of their Junttan PM26LC multipurpose piling rigs, which are able to install driven as well as different types of bored piles.
+Also, one of Keller’s Junttan PM25 piling rig was used.

 Three units were piled using DCIS but one of the four units had a complication.
 It was located adjacent to the HS1 rail line and a medium pressure gas main.
 It was decided to adopt a CFA piling technique in this area to minimize vibration and no disruption was caused to train services.